openmultiplayer/web/frontend/docs/scripting/functions/NPC_ResetSurfingData.md

 - This function clears all surfing-related data for an NPC, including the surfing object/vehicle and offset
 - The NPC will no longer be attached to any surface after calling this function
 - The NPC's position is not changed, only its surfing state is reset
-- Useful for stopping NPCs from surfing when they need to move independently

 ## Related Functions